 The member-states participate in BIE activities through the intermediary of four Commissions.

 The General Assembly, attended by the delegates of the member-states and by observers, meets twice a year.
-During the debates, led by the elected President of the BIE, the delegates examine proposals for new projects and familiarize themselves with the reports presented by the Presidents of the four Committee concerning BIE activities and with the reports on the Exhibitions in progress.
+During the debates, led by the elected President of the General Assembly of the BIE, the delegates examine proposals for new projects and familiarize themselves with the reports presented by the Presidents of the four Committee concerning BIE activities and with the reports on the Exhibitions in progress.